Friday, March 28, 2008

 And oh my God, the sheer hypocrisy of some conservatives trying to exploit "racial gaffes?"
 Many of whom are part of a party that pretends their southern strategy, anti-immigrant stance, and use of "code words" have nothing to do with race?

 I rode with African Americans, walked down the street past midnight in an area that wasn't near safe, with African Americans walking beside me and behind me.
-I'm a whitey white Scots-Irish broad and I was never afraid of an African American coming towards me, and never once crossed the street
+I'm a whitey white Scots-Irish broad and I was never afraid of an African American coming towards me, and never once crossed the streetwith

-Can you imagine if Hillary Clinton said someone was a "typical black person?"
+Can you imagine if Hillary Clinton said someone was a "typical black person?"sort of defeats your purpose.
+(Please see above).

 When Does College Life End?